pmarches/vedirect-hex-parser/README.md

 * Probably leaks memory
 * Increase test coverage
 * Transform into a library, add executables as examples
-* Improve the register lookup method. binary search or hashtable..
 * Fix the various TODOs in the code